Because I grew up

 I had church friends whose parents were entirely cultish.
 Lots of rules!
 Rules about everything, ’cause cultists aren’t big on free will.
 What the kids could or couldn’t do.
 What was sinful and what wasn’t.
 Some of the reasoning you could totally understand (can’t go to school dances, ’cause the kids are unchaperoned and rub up on one another), and some you really couldn’t (can’t read

 You could have your own little family cult, in plain sight of everybody else in the church.
-Some of whom would think, “Well, the Duboises are strict, and a little weird, and the kids are terrified of strangers.
+Some church folk would think, “Well, the Duboises are strict, and a little weird, and the kids are terrified of strangers.
 But they seem nice.”
-Others of whom would recognize, “No, there’s something really, really wrong with them,” or “Oh they’re nuts.”
+Others would recognize, “No, there’s something seriously wrong with them,” or “Oh they’re nuts.”

 But did the church make ’em go wrong?
 Not really.
 The dads, parents (where the wife was all-in on this stuff, as much as her husband if not more so), or grandparents in the actual cult families I knew, sometimes brought their cultishness into the churches with ’em when they started attending.
 The church leadership never, ever ordered them to embrace these extreme Fundie positions and groups; certainly never under the threat of hellfire.
-These folks voluntarily went where they went.
-Chose to structure their families like little kingdoms, where the kids and spouses were subjects and the dad was king (“under God,” but still).
-Chose a life of harshness and terror, with Christian labels pasted over everything so it didn’t sound as bad as it got.
+These folks voluntarily embraced their positions.
+Chose to structure their families like little dictatorships, where the kids and spouses were subjects and the dad was king (“under God,” but still).
+Chose a life of harshness and terror, with Christian labels pasted over everything so it didn’t sound as bad as it really was.

 I don’t believe it’s the Fundamentalism which makes people cultists.
-It’s the other way round: Cultists are looking for a structured system to put their members under, and Fundies offer just the sort of system they want.
-In which everything is prejudged right and wrong; in which you don’t have to judge for yourselves because “the bible”—really, the bible’s Fundie interpreters—
+It’s the other way round: Cultists are looking for a structured system to put their members under, and Fundies offer just the sort of system they desire.
+In which everything is prejudged right and wrong; in which you don’t have to judge for yourselves because “the bible” (really, the bible’s Fundie interpreters)

 It’s why just about every heretic church is just as legalistic as Fundamentalists.
 The system just works with the authoritarianism.
 Works great!